 This natural mechanism has ensured the survival of our species.
 Thus, the body can tap into body fat during food shortages, such as once in winter or today when fasting.

-Moreover, the body is in a state of fasting between dinner and waking up for our first meal.
+Moreover, the body is fasting between dinner and waking up for our first meal.
 Also, this applies to pregnant women.

-Accordingly, ketosis during pregnancy is not only completely normal but also enhanced by it.
+Accordingly, ketosis during pregnancy is entirely normal and enhanced by it.

 For this reason, the ketone level in the blood of healthy pregnant women after a night’s fasting is about three times higher than that of women who are not pregnant (Felig et al. 19703).